dbuysse/tnris.org/doc/EDITING.md

   - [Register](https://github.com/join) an account if you don't already have one.
 Choose the free plan.
-  - Bug someone on the IS team to get your permissions set up - they'll need your github username.
+  - Bug someone on the IS team to get your permissions set up - they will need to know your github username.

 ## Markdown files